 In July 2009 work began on creating a new ARM port from scratch - compiled to use the Version4+ EABI.
 After a few months of intensive development and modifications to the Slackware ARM tree, this work was released in Slackware "-current" form in September 2009.
 The first release of an EABI Slackware ARM was with version 13.1.
 There was no release of Slackware ARM 13.0 as the new EABI port, whilst almost complete at the release of Slackware 13.0 x86, had had no testing outside of the labs.

 Slackware ARM's primary goal is still to provide as much as possible a full port Slackware x86 (some packages have not been built since they are x86 only, whilst some have been added for to support ARM platforms).
 The primary target for the project is a suitably equipped ARM netbook/laptop, but many users find Slackware ARM suitable for other purposes including embedded systems.

 Initially Slackware ARM was developed using a cross-development platform called "Scratchbox" which enabled the packages to be built in a pseudo native ARM environment on a fast X86 machine.
 After enough of the system was built, compilation switched to native builds on two StrongARM 287MHz (overclocked from 200 & 233MHz) RiscPCs.

 Development then moved to a Castle Iyonix ARM 600MHz XScale desktop machine which sped up the development cycle considerably.

-Today Slackware ARM is built natively on three Marvell SheevaPlugs, a Marvell OpenRD Client, and a TrimSlice Pro.
+Today Slackware ARM is built natively on three Marvell SheevaPlugs, a Marvell OpenRD Client, a Marvell GuruPlug, a TrimSlice Pro and a Banana Pi.
 We use distcc to distribute the builds across a cluster of 21 x86/64 cores running a cross compiler.

 The build farm has hard core pictures of the devices, hard at work building your favourite distribution!